VictorEvangelista2/SaveUser/README.md

 <img src="Imagens/Save.png" style="width: 100%; height: auto; ">

-# Introdução
+# Introduction

-#### Este projeto tem como objetivo criar um sistema de cadastro de usuário utilizando JavaScript.
-Nele, o nome do usuário será inserido em uma tabela para facilitar o gerenciamento e a visualização dos dados.
+## This project aims to create a user registration system using JavaScript.
+In it, the user's name will be inserted into a table to facilitate data management and visualization.

-#### As funções em JavaScript desempenham um papel crucial na interação com tabelas em uma página web, tornando a aplicação mais dinâmica e funcional.
-Elas permitem que os dados sejam inseridos, manipulados e exibidos na tabela de forma eficiente e interativa.
-Portanto o projeto terá as seguintes funções:
+## Functions in JavaScript play a crucial role in interacting with tables on a web page, making the application more dynamic and functional.
+They allow data to be entered, manipulated and displayed in the table efficiently and interactively.
+Therefore, the project will have the following functions:

- - [x] login de email e senha
+ - [x] email login and password
- - [x] Redirecionamneto para o cadastro
+ - [x] Redirect to registration
- - [x] Cadastro de Nome, Email, Senha e CPF
+ - [x] Registration of Name, Email, Password and CPF
- - [x] Interface dos dados por meio de tabela
+ - [x] Data interface through table
- - [x] Excluir e editar em tempo real
+ - [x] Delete and edit in real time

-# Desenvolvimento
+# Development

-#### Neste capítulo será apresentada as funções em JavaScript que se relacionam com a experiência do usuário de tal forma que a muda para uma maneira mais dinâmica e funcional.
+## Neste capítulo será apresentada as funções em JavaScript que se relacionam com a experiência do usuário de tal forma que a muda para uma maneira mais dinâmica e funcional.

-### 1° Função "Acessar"
+## 1° Function "Acessar"

-#### Essa função verifica se os campos de email e senha estão preenchidos e, se estiverem, redireciona o usuário para outra página.
-Caso contrário, exibe uma mensagem solicitando o preenchimento de todos os campos.
+#### This function checks whether the email and password fields are filled in and, if so, redirects the user to another page.
+Otherwise, it displays a message asking you to fill in all the fields.
 ![Screenshot_20240808-183248~3](https://github.com/user-attachments/assets/3654c5a0-c948-4eca-93fa-d020ccb977f1)

 ### 2° Função "salvarUser"